 A new feature film by an Indian-American producer captures the enigma of Brian Epstein, the controversial manager of The Beatles

 New York-based TV producer Vivek J Tiwary is not your average Beatles fan, who lives in your imagination.
 He is rather imaginative himself.
 His interest in the band stretches beyond the virtuoso of the four mop-top styled boys from Liverpool singing their simple, yet relentlessly provocative numbers.
 He doesn't settle with the band; instead explores Brian Epstein, the band's manager for six years and his life around The Beatles.
 He is busy putting finishing touches to his first feature film — The Fifth Beatle — on Epstein's life.
 The excitement is palpable as he has just secured "ironclad rights" to the original music of The Beatles, for the film.
 "We have secured rights for using 12 tracks from band's music.
 These include tracks like All You Need Is Love, You've Got to Hide Your Love Away, A Day in the Life and Yesterday," says 38-year-old Indian-origin filmmaker from Patterson, New York, who is the script writer and the chief producer of the film.
-These rights were secured by him after a two-and-a-half year struggle.
+These rights were secured by him after a two and half year struggle.